AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 Field name|Required|Description
 ---|---|---
 cpus|No|int > 0.
-Number of tasks to run simultaneously for deduplication step.
+Number of tasks to run simultaneously for contacts-building step.
 If not set, the "global" value will be used. mode|No|memory-efficiency toggling option.
 Default is "fast".
 Supported values:<br>- "fast" : load all data in ram at once.<br>- "low-mem" : process data in a slower fashion, but more RAM-friendly.